Celebrating 25 Years of Community Rounds at The UVM Medical Center and the University of Vermont

 Since 1993, The UVM Medical Center and the University of Vermont have sponsored Community Rounds, an intensive two-day program designed for community leaders who formulate, implement, report on, or have a strong interest in health policy and health care delivery in Vermont.
 With close to 500 leaders participating since the mid-1990s, this program has proven to be a valuable tool for educating community leaders on the value of Vermont's academic medical center.

-Community Rounds interns have the opportunity to learn first-hand about our health care delivery system and see how the missions of patient care, education and research are integrated throughout The UVM Medical Center, the UVM College of Medicine and the UVM College of Nursing and Health Sciences.
+Community Rounds interns have the opportunity to learn first-hand about our health care delivery system and see how the missions of patient care, education and research are integrated throughout The UVM Medical Center, the Larner College of Medicine at UVM and the UVM College of Nursing and Health Sciences.

 Community Rounds is also an opportunity for health care providers, educators and researchers to hear interns' concerns about the issues they see when looking at health care in Vermont today.